-The Cafeteria Feed Division of the Maple Leaf Milling Company has provided a prize of Twenty-five dollars to be awarded to the Advanced Farm student who attains the highest standing in feeds and feeding, (Poultry and Animal Husbandry) over the two years.
+Pioneer - Cafeteria Feeds Ltd. has provided a prize of Twenty-five dollars to be awarded to the Advanced Farm student who attains the highest standing in feeds and feeding, (Poultry and Animal Husbandry) over the two years.

-Winner 1958-D. G. Perrin, Dean, N. S.
+Winner 1959-I. B. McCormick, Springhill, N. S.